After three days, Skype’s outage is resolved

 Africa’s “Shark Tank” for startups is Rwanda’s new show “Face The Gorillas”

-After three days of connectivity issues which prevented some Skype users from being able to log in, make calls, or send and receive messages, the company says it has now fully resolved the problem.
-What it isn’t saying – at least not yet – is what exactly happened.
+After three days of connectivity issues that prevented some Skype users from being able to log in, make calls or send and receive messages, the company says it has now fully resolved the problem.
+What it isn’t saying — at least not yet — is what exactly happened.

-Microsoft’s decision to stay silent on an incident of this length and scale – the outage impacted users across Europe and elsewhere – lends further credence to reports that a hacker group may be to blame.
+Microsoft’s decision to stay silent on an incident of this duration and scale — the outage impacted users across Europe and elsewhere — lends further credence to reports that a hacker group may be to blame.

-Generally speaking, when the issue is technical in nature – like Starbucks’ buggy update, Instapaper’s database failure, a web services outage with rippling effects, or some other technical problem – companies today tend to just admit it.
-Sometimes they even publish a post-mortem in order to reassure their users that whatever had caused the outage was now understood and being addressed, so it wouldn’t be an issue in the future.
+Generally speaking, when the issue is technical in nature — like Starbucks’ buggy update, Instapaper’s database failure, a web services outage with rippling effects or some other technical problem — companies today tend to just admit it.
+Sometimes they even publish a post-mortem in order to reassure their users that whatever had caused the outage was now understood and being addressed, so it won’t be an issue in the future.

-Skype, however, has said nothing all week – even as reports that a hacking group has claimed responsibility for the matter.
+Skype, however, has said nothing all week — even as reports surfaced that a hacking group has claimed responsibility for the matter.
 As the BBC and others have noted, a group called CyberTeam has taken credit for the outage in a tweet.

 https://twitter.com/CyberTeam/status/876912510883872769